Jun P. Espina 17 min read

 Given this predicament, David continued to find favor with God.
 Now it is clear why did he say: “O taste and see that the Lord is good; How blessed is the man who takes refuge in Him!”
 (Ps.
 34:8)

-How to trust God sincerely?
-The word “sincere” came “from the Latin sine = without, cera = wax” or without wax or a sine cera contract of not covering the flaws of any sculptured work “with wax to deceive the viewer.” [en.wikipedia.org] 2
+How to trust God with all your heart—sincerely?
+The word “sincere” came “from the Latin sine = without, cera = wax,” or without wax, or a sine cera contract of not covering the flaws of any sculptured work “with wax to deceive the viewer.” [en.wikipedia.org] 2

 It means, from the viewpoint of sine cera, that trusting God sincerely is not possible without His intervention.
-I cannot rely on Him on everything without the Holy Spirit teaching and helping me to do so.
-(For without Me, you can do nothing. — Jesus Christ [John 15:5]) For our natural defiance to the God of the Bible is evident as we transgress His laws daily either by commission or omission.
-Newspaper headlines are proofs we are under the power of sin.
-Before the Almighty, we are nothing but a piece of dirt—so unholy; so sinful!
+Put differently, I cannot rely on Him for everything without the Holy Spirit teaching and helping me to do so.
+Remember when Christ said, “[F]or apart from Me you can do nothing.”

-I cannot rely on Him on everything without the Holy Spirit teaching and helping me to do so.
+I cannot rely on Him for everything without the Holy Spirit teaching and helping me to do so.

 READ MORE: Divorce Answers Bad Marriage